ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

      commit
      ```
      {: codeblock}
 3. Create the APP zone for the user VLAN and subnet and the INSIDE zone for the {{site.data.keyword.Bluemix_notm}} private network.
 Assign the previously created firewalls.
 Zone definition uses the VRA network interface names to identify the zone associated with each VLAN.
-The command to create the APP zone, requires the VLAN ID of the VLAN associated with the VRA earlier to be specified.
+The command to create the APP zone, requires to specify the VLAN ID of the VLAN associated with the VRA created earlier.
 This is highlighted below as `<VLAN ID>`.
    ```
    set security zone-policy zone INSIDE description "IBM Internal network" set security zone-policy zone INSIDE default-action drop